brightroll/rq/README.md

 1. Source to RQ
 1. A unique FQDN for the system (if running in production).
-1. Ruby 1.8.7.

 Clone the github repo.

-1. Run `./bin/install`.
+1. Run `./bin/rq-install`.
 You probably want to add `--tmpdir`, since it defaults to `/rq/tmp`.
 Other useful options include `--host` and `--env`.
-1. Run `./bin/queuemgr_ctl start`.
+1. Run `./bin/rq-mgr start`.
-1. Run `./bin/web_server.rb`.

-This should set up the RQ directory system and a few default queues.
-It will also start 1 rq-mgr process, one rq process per queue, and the web server.
+This will set up the RQ directory system and a few default queues.
+It will also start 1 rq-mgr process, one rq process per queue, and the web interface.

-For production use, `bin/rc.rq` will point in the right direction.
+For production use, copy `bin/rc.rq` to your init scripts directory.

 <a name='section_Features'></a>
 ## Features